-KPIs or Key Performance Indicators quantifiable goals that help you measure and track your success.
+KPIs or Key Performance Indicators are quantifiable goals that help you measure and track your success.
 KPIs help you and your team set exceptions and prove the effectiveness of your work.
-In this video, I'll share the role of KPIs in digital marketing and the key characteristics of good KPIs.
+In this video, I’ll share the role of KPIs in digital marketing and the key characteristics of good KPIs.

 As I said in the opener, we’re going to be discussing KPIs, what they are and how we can apply them to our digital marketing strategies.

 What is a KPI?
 KPI stands for key performance indicator, and this is a quantifiable measurement that helps us know whether or not we’re hitting our goals.
 It helps us track the effectiveness of our campaigns.
 There are a few things that we can keep in mind, especially when we’re tracking our digital marketing strategies, to make sure that we’re actually getting the results we want instead of just looking at vanity metrics.

 What’s the difference between a KPI and a vanity metric?